How to develop the proper build for a successful customer experience implementation journey

 - Ensure that your CX is compatible with your brand

-Our advice: Start simply.
+Our advice: Begin simply.
 Firms who are behind on CX should take the smallest bites that will translate to quick wins.
-These operational aspects are critical to gain a basic understanding of the customer’s experience from their point of view and to see the links between each touchpoint.
+These operational aspects are critical in gaining a basic understanding of the customer’s experience from their point of view and to see the links between each touchpoint.
 Given the complexity of customer journeys, the first step is to map the most typical ways that customers learn about your products or services, decide to buy them, use them, talk about them and decide to purchase again.
 This journey will be different for distinct customer personas, segments or jobs to be done, but there will be typical maps of your customers’ journeys.
 The key is to identify the CX touchpoints and then determine which ones you can control and influence versus those you cannot.

 Payoff prospects: Do not expect immediate payback from these foundational efforts.
 Over time, they will positively impact financial performance.
 We found that mapping the customer journey is associated with higher market share.
 Integrating touchpoints seamlessly across the customer experience seems to pay off with higher revenue, higher marketing ROI, higher customer acquisition and higher customer retention.
 And when your CX is brand-consistent, your company should reap higher revenue and brand value.